Fluffernuttersandwich/Better7D2DbyFNS/README.md

 This list is friendly to a more casual play style for people who want a relaxed game experience.

-If you are a hardcore gamer, this pack is not for you.
+If you are a hardcore gamer, this pack is _probably_ not for you.

 ______________________________________________________________________________________________________________________